FAQ

 Does risk scoring block users? +

-Growth and Business include risk signals and protection presets.
+Growth, Business, and Agency include risk signals and protection presets.
 Projects can stay in observe mode, or enforce risk blocking when the score reaches the selected preset threshold.

 Do I need to expose the challenge backend publicly? +